blefebvre/implementationdetails.dev/_posts/2021-01-03-adding-macos-support-to-an-existing-react-native-app-gotchas.markdown

 # Install

-The actual installation is dead simple and was finished in a few minutes.
-I won't duplicate the steps here since they are very nicely laid out in [Get Started with macOS - 0.62](https://microsoft.github.io/react-native-windows/docs/0.62/rnm-getting-started) guide.
+The installation itself is a breeze and was finished in a few minutes over a decent internet connection.
+I won't duplicate the steps here since they are very nicely laid out in the [Get Started with macOS - 0.62](https://microsoft.github.io/react-native-windows/docs/0.62/rnm-getting-started) guide.

 Hopefully this part goes smoothly for you as well, but if not I'd recommend perusing the [react-native-macos GitHub repo issues tab](https://github.com/microsoft/react-native-macos/issues?q=is%3Aissue+) to see if there's a workaround for your problem.